BRM Aero Bristell: Accidents and incidents

+Bristell NG 5 has had a number of crashes and serious accidents, including fatal accidents.

 Centre of gravity and spin accidents

 In February 2020, the Australian Civil Aviation Safety Authority released a safety notice advising of a number of fatal accidents globally involving spins and stalls of Bristell LSAs.
 The safety notice states "aircraft may not meet the LSA standards as it does not appear to have been adequately tested" and that "the manufacturer has been unable to provide satisfactory evidence that the design is compliant with the requirements of the ASTM standards applicable to light sport aircraft."
 The company contested the CASA notice and claims that spin testing was conducted, although the manufacturer prohibits the design from intentional spins.
 CASA indicated on 28 February 2020 that "further investigation and discussions with the manufacturer are ongoing and CASA will provide an update as new information becomes available."